sherryfish321/Leetcode/ArrayAndHashing/128. Longest Consecutive Sequence/README.md

 > - Choose a “happy path” test input, different than the one provided, and a few edge case inputs.
 > - Verify that you and the interviewer are aligned on the expected inputs and outputs.
 - Is there any time or space complexity requirement?
+- What should I return for an empty array?
+0
+- What should I return if the array has no sequence?
+0
-- If inputs only contain ".", what should I return?
-False?
+- If there are duplicates in the sequence, what should I return?
+- Can the input array be empty?
+Yes

 Match
 > - See if this problem matches a problem category (e.g. Strings/Arrays) and strategies or patterns within the category
-- Hashset: When iterating through the array, we can store each number in a set.
-If the number is already in the hashset, then return false.
-Otherwise, add the number to the set.
-Then reach the end of the array and return true
+- Hashset: It is a set-based lookup problem, related to hashing and prefix sequence building.

 Plan
 > - Sketch visualizations and write pseudocode
 > - Walk through a high-level implementation with an existing diagram
 - First idea:
+  1. Convert the array to a set for lookup
+  2. Iterate through each number, check if it is the start of the sequence
+  3. If it is, use a while loop to count how far the sequence extends
+  4. Track and update the maxmium of the sequence's length
+  5. Return the longest length found

 Review